shreyagupta30/hydrosenselab.github.io/content/research/_index.md

 	- Remote sensing applications in hydrology
 	- Crowdsourcing

-We have active on-going collaborations with Scientists and Professors
+We have active on-going collaborations with Scientists and Professors from:

 	- NASA Goddard Space Flight Center
 	- National Center for Atmospheric Research (NCAR)
 	- University of Oklahoma/National Weather Center
+	- UC Boulder
 	- Indian Meteorological Department
 	- Department colleagues of IIT Delhi and other IITs